APPLICATION DEADLINE: October 31, 2017

 We will consider applications from current students and recent graduates.
 The ability to speak both official languages would be a definite asset.
 Willingness to work evenings, overnights and weekends is essential.

-As our broadcast, print and online operations are becoming increasingly integrated, candidates with experience on multiple platforms have the greatest chance of being short-listed.
+As our broadcast, print and digital operations are becoming increasingly integrated, candidates with experience on multiple platforms have the greatest chance of being short-listed.

-If you are interested and meet the qualification requirements, please submit a letter, resumé, three references and up to five work samples (clippings and/or CD/DVD; news only - no features or commentary) by Nov.
-30, 2012 to:
+If you are interested and meet the qualification requirements, please submit a letter, resumé, three references and up to five work samples (news only - no features or commentary) by October 31, 2017 to:

 36 King Street East